NoviceLive/bintut/README.rst

 BinTut is developed with Python 3, but it's intended to be Python 2 compatible.

-However, if Python 2 does yell at you, feel free to create an issue or send me a pull request.
+Therefore, when Python 2 yells at you, feel free to create an issue or send me a pull request.

 Pat_
 ++++